Lost Tools of Writing Summer Course - LEVEL III

-This summer course will offer an introduction to The Lost Tools of Writing Level III led by CiRCE Certified Master Teacher Camille Hunt.
-Building on the persuasive essays learned in LTW Level I and the judicial address learned in Level II, you will explore the deliberative address.
+This summer course will offer an introduction to The Lost Tools of Writing Level III led by CiRCE-Certified Master Teacher April Langan.
+Building on the persuasive essay learned in LTW Level I and the judicial address learned in Level II, you will explore the deliberative address.
 Over six sessions, this class for adults will model the teaching process, solidify the foundation laid by previous levels, develop advanced writing skills, master additional forms of persuasive address, and practice tools you’ll use for the arts of verse and storytelling.

 Join us for this exciting opportunity to further your understanding of the deliberative address in preparation for all of your future decision-making.

 Attendees should have a working knowledge of the three canons of rhetoric practiced in LTW I and II: invention, arrangement, and elocution.
 Familiarity with the 5 Common Topics and the tools of arrangement presented in level one is also recommended.

 In preparation for the course, reading The Lost Tool of Writing Level III introduction and appendices is required.
 Teaching and reading individual lessons during the class weeks is also helpful.